auwsmit/badcanine/README.markdown

 ------------------

-Inspired by [flattened](https://github.com/romainl/flattened), this colorscheme is visually identical to the original (with `g:badwolf_darkgutter = 1`), but simplified under the hood.
+Inspired by [flattened](https://github.com/romainl/flattened), this colorscheme is visually identical to the original (with `g:badwolf_darkgutter = 1`, and a *slightly* lighter background for Good Wolf), but simplified under the hood.

 Bad Wolf is implemented via functions that create highlighting, allowing users to easily modify variables to change minor options, and to have an easier